For Authors|For Editors|For Reviewers

 Peer review is an integral part of scientific publishing that confirms the validity of the science reported.
 Peer reviewers are experts who volunteer their time to help improve the journal manuscripts they review.
 Discovery Medicine follows COPE’s Ethical Guidelines for Peer Reviewers and Discovery Medicine employ ‘double blind’ reviewing, in which the referees remain anonymous to the author(s) throughout and following the refereeing process, whilst the identity of the author(s) is likewise unknown to the reviewers.

-Peer-review is a double-blind assessment with at least two independent reviewers, followed by a final acceptance/rejection decision by the Editor-in-Chief, or another editor (i.e., the Editor-in-Chief in the case of regular submissions, the Guest Editor in the case of Special Issue submissions, or an Editorial Board member in the case of a conflict of interest and of regular submissions if the Editor-in-Chief allows) approved by the Editor-in-Chief.
+Peer-review involves at least two reviewers, followed by a final acceptance/rejection decision by the Editor-in-Chief, or another editor (i.e., the Editor-in-Chief in the case of regular submissions, the Guest Editor in the case of Special Issue submissions, or an Editorial Board member in the case of a conflict of interest and of regular submissions if the Editor-in-Chief allows) approved by the Editor-in-Chief.
 The Editor-in-Chief is responsible for the academic quality of the publication process, including acceptance decisions, approval of Guest Editors and Special Issue topics, and appointing new Editorial Board members.

 Through the peer-review process, manuscripts should become: